 When you self-manage your property, you own the relationship with the tenant and can exercise greater influence over how likely they are to stay long-term and how well they take care of your home.

-What are the Advantages of Hiring a Property Manager?
+What Are the Advantages of Hiring a Property Manager?

 If your inner control freak is willing to let go of the reins, hiring a property manager can transform being a landlord into a truly hands-off experience.
 When you hire a property manager, some benefits include: